D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 By **deploying VMs to different availability zones in the same region** The SLA will be of 99.99% which is **the highest possible value in Azure**

-Importantly, when the VMs are deployed to teh same **availability set** they **are not** deployed to different datacenter of the same region.
+Importantly, when the VMs are deployed to the same **availability set** they **are not** deployed to different datacenter of the same region.
 This is a requirement of this case study.